 Co-supervised with Dr David Painter (School of Psychology)

 For further information on the kind of research conducted in my laboratory, see my homepage on the School of Psychology website.

 **NOTE: Studies using EEG, MRI and TMS are conducted in relatively small laboratory spaces and require a certain level of physical dexterity on the part of the experimenter.
 If you are uncertain about your capacity to operate in such an environment, please contact me for more information before nominating me as a supervisor.**

-I am interested in the following areas of jury decision-making:
+I am currently working on the following topics in the area of jury decision-making:

 Please feel free to get in touch with me if you want to discuss any of these areas or related topics that you are interested in.

 My approach to Hons supervision is generally a traditional one of developing projects of mutual interest with motivated research students rather than fitting students into pre-existing projects.
 While I tend to take a cognitive perspective on most topics, the topics I have supervised include a fairly broad range of the discipline of psychology.
 Recent Hons and PhD projects have included research in attention - broadly defined, including basic processes, lapses of attention (e.g. mindwandering / daydreaming),and development of attentional skill (e.g. meditation).
 My interests also include cross-cultural psychology, sports psychology, and the psychology of teaching & learning in university contexts.
 I am available for Hons supervision in 2017.
 Potentially interested students should feel free to contact me (email@example.com) to arrange for an obligation-free conversation on their interests.

 I am based in the UQ Parenting and Family Support Centre, and will be supervising one Honours student in 2017.